Ozon3Org/Ozon3/methods.md

 df - a Pandas dataframe.
 Selected by default
 csv - A CSV file (saved to your local directory)
-xslx - An Excel file (saved to your local directory)
+xlsx - An Excel file (saved to your local directory)
 json - A JSON file (saved to your local directory)

 If this argument is left blank, a dataframe with the data is automatically returned